lauracorssac/HOSA/README.md

 ### 1. Pre-Configurations

-1.1 - Connect the Buzzer to the Raspberry Pi in the logical port 15.
-For that, we used a shield.
+1. Connect the Buzzer to the Raspberry Pi in the logical port 15.
+For that, we used a shield;

-1.2 - Connect the Camera to the Raspberry Pi.
-For that, we used a Flexible Flat Cable.
+2. Connect the Camera to the Raspberry Pi.
+For that, we used a Flexible Flat Cable;

-1.3 - Enable the Camera:
-`sudo raspi-config` -> Interfacing Options -> Camera -> Yes
+3. Enable the Camera: `sudo raspi-config` -> Interfacing Options -> Camera -> Yes

 ### 2. The Heroku Platform